mcelz/MedCoin-Authorization-Smart-Contract/README.md

-# Generic Simple Project Template
+# DSC180A project

-This repository contains skeleton code for a generic project.
+This repository contains skeleton code for a DSC180A project

-This code does not run, as the functions are not implemented.
-There should be enough detail to illustrate how the components of the project are strung together.